openpracticelibrary/openpracticelibrary/src/pages/practice/6-dimensions-of-discovery.md

   This practice originally focussed on challenges, but has been adapted to also explore Bright spots.
 Bright spots are described in the book "[Switch: How to change, when change is hard](https://heathbrothers.com/books/switch/)" and has similarities with [Appreciative Inquiry](https://en.wikipedia.org/wiki/Appreciative_inquiry).
-whyDo: Quickly build shared understanding of the context of a given initiative, uncover pain points (challenges) across the organisation, team or project, and reveal skills and strengths (bright spots) that should be harnessed to accelerate momentum towards the [target outcomes](https://openpracticelibrary.com/practice/target-outcomes/).
+whyDo: Quickly build shared understanding of the context of a given initiative, uncover pain points (challenges) across the organization, team or project, and reveal skills and strengths (bright spots) that should be harnessed to accelerate momentum towards the [target outcomes](https://openpracticelibrary.com/practice/target-outcomes/).